New Ad Campaign Targets Abortion-Vulnerable Women in Critical U.S. Markets

 TV, radio and digital ads will run in California and Florida where are abortion rates are high

-COLORADO SPRINGS, Colo., June 3, 2021 /PRNewswire/ -- Save the Storks announced today it is launching a new awareness campaign in "mission critical" markets in California and Florida which have some of the highest abortion rates in the nation.
+COLORADO SPRINGS, Colo., June 8, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Save the Storks announced today it is launching a new awareness campaign in "mission critical" markets in California and Florida which have some of the highest abortion rates in the nation.
 According to the research group Abort 73, 22 and 24 percent of all pregnancies are aborted in California and Florida, respectively.

 The first phase of the initiative will consist of targeted radio, TV and digital marketing with messaging aimed at raising awareness around the pro-life movement, communicating the value of local pregnancy centers and articulating ways people can help connect abortion-vulnerable women to life-saving options in their communities.